apache/iceberg/format/spec.md

 Transforms that accept multiple arguments specify source field IDs using `source-ids` instead of `source-id`.
 Writers producing these transforms in v1 and v2 metadata should additionally produce the `source-id` field by setting it to the first ID from the `source-ids` list.
 Writers producing these transforms in v3 metadata should populate only the `source-ids` field because v3 readers will fully-support multi-arg transforms by reading this field.

-Older versions of the reference implementation can read tables with unknown transforms and will ignore multi-arg transforms, but other implementations may break if they encounter unknown transform names.
+Older versions of the reference implementation can read tables with transforms unknown to it, without the ability to push down filters or write.
+But other implementations may break if they encounter unknown transforms.

 ### Sort Orders